Level Two - Lesson 18

 Welcome back to the level two lessons for the Star Wars™: Unlimited Judge Program!

-As always, I’m your host Jonah, and this lesson is going in depth with Tardiness/Absences and slow play.
-These are both infractions that affect tournament progression moreso than tournament integrity.
-However, they’re on opposite sides of the spectrum - Tardiness (which I’ll be using to refer to the infraction of both tardiness and absence) is one of the most objective infractions we have, while slow play is one of the most subjective.
+As always, I’m your host Jonah, and this lesson is going in depth with Tardiness, Slow Play, and several other Tournament Disruptions we haven’t previously covered.
+The first two are both infractions that affect tournament progression more than tournament integrity.
+However, they’re on opposite sides of the spectrum - Tardiness is one of the most objective infractions we have, while slow play is one of the most subjective.
+The other Infractions - Outside Assistance, Communication Policy Error, Limited Procedure Disruption, and Insufficient Randomization - all are impactful, but are very specific and relatively uncommon.

 As always with policy, this is an area that is continually being refined, and will grow and evolve as play also continues to evolve.
 This does make it a bit of a challenge to both learn and teach, so this is likely a lesson that will similarly evolve over time.